sudorandom/wordchain/README.md

-# Word Chain
+# wordseq

 A web-based word game where players swap adjacent letters on a grid to form words and follow an optimal path to achieve the maximum game depth.

 ## Description

 This game presents players with a grid of letters.
 By swapping adjacent letters (horizontally or vertically), players aim to form valid words of a minimum length (typically 4 letters) in the affected rows or columns.
-The game includes pre-calculated optimal move sequences (levels), and the player's goal is to follow this sequence to find all the words along the longest possible chain and reach the maximum depth.
-The game provides visual feedback for valid moves, word formation, and deviation from the optimal path.
+The game includes pre-calculated optimal move sequences (levels), and the player's goal is to follow this sequence to find all the words along the longest possible sequence of words and reach the maximum depth.
+The game provides visual feedback for valid moves, and deviation from the optimal path.

 ## Features